Guide

 devices

-Log breeding, births, sales, purchases, and health events on the timeline
+Log breeding, pregnancy checks, births, sales, purchases, health, and expense events on the timeline

 devices